Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ### Design

+* This projecy was built on the study material *Boutique Ado* from [Code Institute](https://codeinstitute.net/se/).

 * A big part of my design inspiration came from the music site [Thomann](https://www.thomann.de/se/index.html).
 I also looked a lot on [Gear4music](https://www.gear4music.se/sv/).
-I also got a lot of inspiration and help from the study material *Boutique Ado* from [Code Institute](https://codeinstitute.net/se/).

 #### Colors